feanb/MusicBiz/README.md

 ### Getting Started
 ***
-To get started with the Music Tracks Web App, you will need to follow these steps:
+To get started with the MusicBiz, you will need to follow these steps:

 1.)
 Clone this repository to your local machine